lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

-When more than 2 data are to be combine and/or too many proteins were not consistently assayed, leading to too many proteins being filtered out, we sould suggest to implement an ensemble of classifiers voting on protein-sub-cellular niche membership over the output of several experiments (see section *Supervised machine learning* for the description of sub-cellular assingments).
+When more than 2 data are to be combine and/or too many proteins were not consistently assayed, leading to too many proteins being filtered out, we suggest to implement an ensemble of classifiers voting on protein-sub-cellular niche membership over the output of several experiments (see section *Supervised machine learning* for the description of sub-cellular assingments).